|Registration FAQs||Fundraising FAQs||Teams FAQs||Event Information FAQs|

 What time should I

 Please be sure to get to Rockefeller Center 30 minutes prior to your assigned start time.
-If you do not raise the $250 minimum by the packet mailing deadline (TBD February 2015), and did not receive your materials in the mail, you will need to arrive one hour prior to your start time.
+If you do not raise the $250 minimum by the packet mailing deadline (February 12, 2015 ), and did not receive your materials in the mail, you will need to arrive one hour prior to your start time.
 If you miss your start time, you will be placed in the next available wave of climbers.

 Will there be medical